Distinguished Professor, UC Presidential Chair

 - 1975 A.B., (Honors in Psychology), Brown University, Providence, RI

-Jan Blacher is Professor of Education in the Graduate School of Education, and Founding Director of the SEARCH family autism resource center at the University of California, Riverside.
-Dr. Blacher’s NIH-‐funded research focuses on the family context of children and adolescents with and without developmental disabilities, as well as family coping in Anglo and Latino families.
-A new study funded by the Institute on Education Sciences involves student-‐teacher relationships for children with autism spectrum disorders.
-Dr. Blacher serves as Consulting Editor for several journals, and is the North American Editor and Associate Editor of the international Journal of Intellectual Disability Research.
-She was recently appointed to the National Research Council of The National Academy of Sciences, and the Johnson & Johnson/Rosalynn Carter Institute Caregivers Program.
-As of February, 2002, she contributes a column for EP, Exceptional Parent Magazine (www.eparent.com).
-She is a Fellow of the American Association for the Advancement of Science (AAAS).
+Jan Blacher is Distinguished Professor of Education and UC Presidential Chair in the Graduate School of Education, UCR.
+She is also Director of the SEARCH Family Autism Resource Center (SEARCH = Support, Education, Advocacy, Resources, Community, Hope).
+Dr. Blacher’s NIH- ‐ funded research focuses on the family context of children and adolescents with and without developmental disabilities or autism, as well as family coping in Anglo and Latino families.
+A recent study funded by the Institute on Education Sciences (IES) involves longitudinal study of successful outcomes of young children with autism transitioning into the early school grades.
+Dr. Blacher serves as Consulting Editor for several leading journals, including the Journal of Autism and Developmental Disorders , Journal of Applied Research in Intellectual Disabilities , the American Journal of Intellectual and Developmental Disability .
+She is the North American Editor and Associate Editor of the Journal of Intellectual Disability Research .
+She has served on a scientific study panel of the National Research Council of The National Academy of Sciences, and on the Johnson & Johnson/Rosalynn Carter Institute.
+She is a former columnist for EP, Exceptional Parent Magazine ( www.eparent.com ).
+In addition to holding Fellow status in three research organizations, Dr. Blacher is an elected Fellow of the American Association for the Advancement of Science (AAAS).